popslovesmusic/book/Book2_Applications_and_Extensions/05_GravitationalWave_Echoes.md

 ### **5.6.
 Ablation studies**

-Removing prime irregularity or fractional memory significantly degrades fit quality and reduces Bayes factors, demonstrating the necessity of both components.
+Removing the irregularity from the prime-indexed delay model or fractional memory significantly degrades fit quality and reduces Bayes factors, demonstrating the necessity of both components.

 ### **5.7.
 Robustness and failure modes**